weathermaker/bundyfx.github.io/_posts/2016-12-4-dynamic-inventory-with-consul-and-ansible.md

 For testing purposes you can use the [Insecure private key](https://github.com/mitchellh/vagrant/blob/master/keys/vagrant) as I have for this demo.

+If you would like to use this same container image to run through this scenario you will need to add a `group_vars/all/vars.yml` file with the SSH password for the image which is: `Password101` and the username: `app-admin`

-In a production scenario you would also want to setup health checks in that your container's would leave `consul force-leave` the cluster if they failed certain health checks.
+In a production scenario you would also want to setup health checks in that your container's would leave (`consul force-leave`) the cluster if they failed certain health checks.
 This way Ansible would not attempt to deploy to them if they are offline.

 ### Conclusion